ImtiazVision/Software-Architecture-Domain-Driven-Design/README.md

 4. Improve the existing code.

 We will continously improve our code based on the feedback we get from the released code.

+### Stories in Agile

+- A short narrative
+- A handful of words
+- Describes an end user doing a domain-driven, result-oriented job
+- Describes our user's work